wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/8-answer.md

 - Level Requirement table, or use a N:N relationship between Level and Requirement, for the requirements to achieve the level
 - VIP Benefit table for the benefits available to each VIP

-How the requirements are measure may affect the tables required.
+How the requirements are measured may affect the tables required.

 ## Scenario: File and Image storage